inuitwallet/bippy/README.md

 #Bippy
 ###fast and easy BIP0038 encryption and vanity addresses for a range of crypto currencies

 Bippy is able to generate valid private keys and addresses for a range of currencies.
-It uses the BIP0038 encryption method [https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki] to add passphrase protected encryption to the private keys.
-Using a customised version of vanitygen [https://github.com/inuitwallet/vanitygen], Bippy is able to generate vanity addresses for most currencies and offer optional BIP0038 encryption on those private keys too.
+It uses the [BIP0038 encryption method](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) to encrypt the private keys with a passphrase.
+Using a customised version of [vanitygen](https://github.com/inuitwallet/vanitygen), Bippy is also able to generate vanity addresses for most currencies and offer optional BIP0038 encryption on those private keys too.

 ###Features